Crazy-Marvin/EllaTheGame/README.md

  - Now comeback open the Build Settings from the top menu (File > Build Settings), and click on Build. for detailed tutorial about building to ANDROID visit this link https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-android-device-testing

- # Building for IOS
+ # Building for iOS

- Building for IOS is a long process, but Unity created a good Guide for building for IOS.
+ Building for iOS is a long process, but Unity created a good Guide for building for iOS.
  - First, you should have a Mac and Xcode installed.
-If you don't have a mac install it on a Virtual Machine or rent an online server and install Xcode.
+If you don't have a Mac install it on a Virtual Machine or rent an online server and install Xcode.
 Once you did that follow this Unity tutorial. https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing

   # Building for WINDOWS